BERETTA APX A1 CARRY 1000RD Review: BEST MICRO-9 FOR EDC?

 The slide and frame fit is very tight, and the recoil spring keeps everything tight and together.
 The barrel does not protrude out in front of the slide like the larger APX models, and the entire pistol is incredibly flat on the sides, aside from some subtle contours on the grip to help it bite and fit into your hand better.

-The slide finish appears to be a basic melanite/nitride finish.
+The forged slide has a finish that appears to be a basic melanite/nitride finish.
 After a few times of shooting and doing holster practice, the finish has worn slightly.
-I like the look and trust that it will not rust, but it certainly is not the same finish used on the original APX (Bruniton) or the Aquatec coating used on the APX A1.
+I like the look and trust that it will not rust, but it certainly is not the same finish used on the original APX (Bruniton) or the Aquatec coating used on the larger APX A1 models.
+However, this same durable finish is the type of finish you find on other pistols you respect such as the M&P line.

 The inside of the pistol has beautiful wear on it.
 I personally love how it looks after 1000 rounds of high pressure ammunition.
 The wear on it gives it that hard use flavor and makes it look like that grizzled veteran of the range and training.
-The aesthetcis definitely improve with the wear on the pistol.
+The aesthetics definitely improve with the wear on the pistol.
+The cold hammer forged barrel really shows off the wear nicely and looks great.

 TRIGGER CHARACTERISTICS

 The APX Carry trigger is one of the most critiqued and discussed components of the pistol.
 The double action only trigger mechanism starts off feeling very gritty and rough at first.
-However, with consistent use and regular practice, I noticed that the friction points and spring tension gradually wore in and smoothed out quite nicely.
-The initial take-up of the trigger is relatively light before you start to build up noticeable tension.
-As you continue to pull the trigger back further, you can feel the sear rotating back just moments before it finally breaks.
+You almost can’t tell that they redesigned the trigger system to be better until you have had consistent use and regular practice.
+I noticed that the friction points and spring tension gradually wore in and smoothed out quite nicely after about 600 rounds.
+The initial take-up of the trigger is now super light before you start to build up noticeable tension to what feels like a wall.
+As you continue to putting rearward pressure on the trigger, it breaks clean like any other striker fired pistol.
 Additionally, the trigger overtravel stop provides the APX Carry with a sharp, crisp snap at the end of the pull, enhancing overall control and feedback.
+If you would like to learn how to maximize the DAO trigger system, click here.
+But honestly, this trigger is not the same DAO it was when l first got it out of the box.

 HANDLING CHARACTERISTICS